PACIFIC WESTERN TRANSPORTATION

 PWT utilizes phone application technology to operate many public-facing transportation service systems and provides for a more effective and reliable way to interact with customers.

-MyBusStop is a desktop and phone-based application deployed by SOUTHLAND Transportation and is a GPS tracking service which delivers real-time information on a subscriber’s bus location, stops, route traffic, schedules, route progress, and possible delays.
+MyBusStop is a desktop and phone-based application deployed by SOUTHLAND Transportation and is a GPS tracking service that delivers real-time information on a subscriber’s bus location, stops, route traffic, schedules, route progress, and possible delays.
 Users of the App include parents, school authorities, legal guardians, and students who have met the eligibility criteria through their affiliated school.
 Enabling parents and student passengers to track their bus increases the efficiency of service, as it displays and updates the bus location as it progresses through the route.
 The interface shows possible delays, ETA’s, notifications from the operations center, and where each stop is located.
 This helps parents and students alike, to navigate their daily commute and avoid unforeseen circumstances that may lead to negative experiences.

 MyBusRoute is a phone application that provides real-time ETA bus stop information for Diversified’s Shell, Suncor, and Syncrude riders for their core busing in the Fort McMurray area.
 Users can access up to the minute bus and schedule information—once they have identified their desired destination, view all the stops around their current location and easily view routes and stop times.
 This app was a result of collaboration within internal IT departments and was rolled out in 2015.
 This app increases the accessibility of Diversified services to its riders, is easy to use, and is an example of how PWT is committed to a progressive approach when it comes to meeting the needs of customers.

 Maintaining communication and operations within the company is no small task, and certain initiatives to increase the effectiveness of communiqué has been seen to thrive through burgeoning technological advancements.
-PWT has spearheaded many projects that increase communication between teams, strengthen protocols and policies, and increases service efficiency and benefits clients.
+PWT has spearheaded many projects that increase communication between teams, strengthen protocols and policies, and increases service efficiency and benefit clients.

 - Project Compass: Launched in 2011, Project Compass is a corporate initiative aimed at enhancing ridership and improving operational efficiency across our various business lines.
 Driven by the idea that better information leads to improved customer satisfaction and ultimately enhanced business results.
 Project Compass features four technologies that interact with each other to gather, organize and deliver the data we need to achieve optimal performance.
 With state-of-the-art software for resource planning, fleet maintenance, scheduling, dispatching, and more, PWT is raising the technological benchmark in the people transportation industry.

 - PWT InTouch: The InTouch mobile application is a tool used to broadcast company information, updates, articles, initiatives, and other important interagency notices to employees across the company, regardless of division.
 It connects team members in different regions to news and updates that they can sort through and interact with, increasing employee engagement.
 This app is downloaded directly onto an employee’s cellular device, and they are able to receive notifications for certain subscribed or mandatory news streams.
-Utilizing this app encourages community building and a positive workplace culture, increasing job satisfaction through teambuilding and engagement with fellow co-workers.
+Utilizing this app encourages community building and positive workplace culture, increasing job satisfaction through teambuilding and engagement with fellow co-workers.

 Evolving alternative fuel advancements have the potential to revolutionize our transportation industry and our dependencies, investments and environmental impact.
 Pacific Western Group of Companies prioritizes the diversity of fleet fuel capabilities based on available technologies and continues to integrate these non-traditional fuel elements onto the industry stage.

 - Propane: Known as a safer, more economical, and low-emission fuel source, Propane is derived from natural gas processing and oil refining.
 According to the Canadian Propane Association, the carbon footprint of propane is considerably lower than gasoline and is seen as a more environmentally friendly option for power sourcing.
-As of 2017, the SOUTHLAND student line of Pacific Western Transportation is has been regarded as the largest propane fuelled fleet in Canada.
+As of 2017, the student line of Pacific Western Transportation has been regarded as having the largest propane fuelled fleet in Canada.

-- Hydrogen Fuel Cell: This state-of-the-art fuel cell technology produces zero carbon emissions and emits only H2O (water vapor) as exhaust.
+- Hydrogen Fuel Cell: This state-of-the-art fuel cell technology produces zero carbon emissions and emits only H2O (water vapour) as exhaust.
 The annual reduction of 2,200 tonnes of carbon released into the atmosphere as compared to conventional diesel buses, the safer regenerative braking system, and an exceptionally quiet electric motor, resulting in these hydrogen fuel cell buses being a tremendous leap forward in green technologies.
 As part of a joint Federal and Provincial pilot project Whistler Transit Ltd. (a division of PWTransit) is responsible for operating and maintaining 20 Hydrogen Fuel Cell buses; the largest fleet of its type in the world.

 - Electric Buses: Electric buses are powered through the charging of a battery, storing the electrical charge to enable the vehicle to operate.
 As with any battery, they do require recharging upon its depletion, but this is typically done at recharging stations in-between uses.
 They run very quietly and contribute to lower operational costs and greenhouse gas emissions.
-Charging can take less than 3 hours and costs are equivalent of approximately $0.09 per kilometer to power.
+Charging can take less than 3 hours and costs are equivalent of approximately $0.09 per kilometre to power.
 Since 2016, PWTransit Has been operating a fleet that includes several BYD Electric buses in St. Albert, Alberta.

 AUTONOMOUS SHUTTLE TECHNOLOGY

 With continuous technological innovation in the transportation industry, comes great opportunity to embrace and explore the potential of rising advancements.
-On June 7th, 2018, Pacific Western Group of Companies (PWT) along with the City of Calgary and City of Edmonton announced that they would be championing the first ever Autonomous Vehicle Shuttle pilot program to take place in Canada, known as “ELA.”
+On June 7th, 2018, Pacific Western Group of Companies (PWT) along with the City of Calgary and City of Edmonton announced that they would be championing the first-ever Autonomous Vehicle Shuttle pilot program to take place in Canada, known as “ELA.”

-To date, through ELA’s operations, she has helped 11,749 people experience autonomous technology in Canadian urban landscapes spanning from Alberta to British Columbia.
+To date, through ELA’s operations, we has helped 11,749 people experience autonomous technology in Canadian urban landscapes spanning from Alberta to British Columbia.
 Going forward, the Pacific Western Group of Companies will continue leading the way in innovation in the Canadian transportation industry.
 Being the largest privately-owned people transportation company in Canada, PWT has been making strides in the industry since 1957.
 Our exploration with autonomous technology emphasizes that PWT has long been a leader in innovation, and will continue to look to the future.
 Just as we were the first to install mobile phones, WIFI, and printers on our Red Arrow fleet and the first school bus company in Canada to offer a mobile app – ELA opens the door to future opportunities in the realm of autonomous technology.

 These pilot projects will help showcase Pacific Western Group of Companies as a leader in the transportation industry and displays our commitment to the exploration of forward-thinking technology solutions.